About Westie Rescue Scheme

 We are a voluntary organisation with all donations being used to help the Westies that come into our care.
 One of our main sources of income derives from the 'friends' subscription fee.
-This is an annual donation for which you'll receive three newsletters, keeping you abreast with our ongoing work.
+This is an annual donation for which you'll receive two newsletters per year, keeping you abreast with our ongoing work.
 You are also invited to contribute with your letters and articles.

 We are always looking for volunteers to fund raise, provide transport and home check.
 Could you help?
-If so please contact the Scheme's Secretary 176 Folly Lane Swinton Manchester M27 0DD
+If so please contact the Scheme by writing to the Lead coordinator,11 Marchmont Court, Greenlaw, Duns TD10 6YQ

 HOW YOU COULD HELP TO REHOME A RESCUED WESTIE